 As outlined above, the process in getting Arbitrum testnet faucet tokens will vary depending on whether you are using Goerli or Rinkeby.
 For Goerli, you will need to go via the Triangle Faucet and for Rinkeby, you will need to use QuickNode.

-In the step-by-step guide below, we overview the process for receiving faucet tokens on Rinkeby with QuickNode.
-The process is the exact same for Goerli, and should provide a good overview on how to get started and receive testnet tokens.
+In the following step-by-step guide, we outline the procedure for obtaining faucet tokens on Rinkeby through QuickNode.
+The same process applies to Goerli, offering a comprehensive overview to help you get started and acquire testnet tokens:

 - Visit the Triangle Faucet and connect your MetaMask Wallet.